improvisec/recursive-ir/README.md

 <a id="reloading-artefacts"></a>
 ## Reloading Case Artefacts

-As previously mentioned, users have full control over the data being ingested.
+As mentioned in the introduction, users have full control over the data being ingested.
 This includes reloading already ingested case artefacts.
-For example, if one wants to change the field name source.ip to SrcIpAddress, this can be done within the Fields Mappings page as shown previously.
+For example, if one wants to change the field name SrcIpAddress to source.ip to enrich the events with geolocation information, this can be done within the Fields Mappings page as shown previously.
 To apply the changes, the case artefacts must be reloaded.
 Access the reload panel from within the Case Management page via the target case's reload button as shown below:

 <img src="assets/images/case_reload.png"/>

 If one wants to just re-ingest the events into OpenSearch, plain reload is fine.
 However, if re-parsing is needed, an option is also available.
-Think of a scenario where using the analyst decided to re-parse the artefacts using plaso after enabling additional plugins.
+Think of a scenario where the analyst decides to re-parse the artefacts using plaso after enabling additional plugins.
 In the command line, case artefacts can be reloaded using the following command:

 ```
 dfir case reload -c dfir-0001